 - The parent may have an abuse problem themselves which can predispose the child to like behavior.

-- Inherited temperament can lead to personality disorders that predispose one to certain behaviors.
+- Inherited temperament can lead to personality disorders that predispose one to specific behaviors.

 Co-factors may include post-traumatic stress disorder, neurological disorders, gambling disorders and/or anti-social behavior.

 Sometimes, amphetamine users will pair the stimulant with other substances like marijuana.
-Substances having sedative properties combat negative effects of the amphetamine stimulant wearing off.
+Substances having sedative properties combat harmful effects of the amphetamine stimulant wearing off.

 Signs of Stimulant Misuse